 Coronavirus has impacted almost every facet of our lives.
-As the government continues to ease lockdown restrictions, many advisers and their clients are beginning to consider the longer-term implications that COVID-19 will have.
+As the government continues to ease lockdown restrictions, many advisers and their clients are considering the longer-term implications that COVID-19 will have.
 One of these factors is likely to be whether Inheritance Tax will increase.

 The standard Inheritance Tax rate currently stands at 40%.
 This is charged on the part of a person’s estate that is above £325,000.
 As the average value of inheritances continue to increase, more and more people are already impacted.
 Therefore, if the Inheritance Tax rate were to increase further it could have significant implications for people of all walks of life.

 History suggests that Inheritance Tax could be increased following a major socio-economic event.
-In addition, despite a Conservative manifesto commitment not to raise a number of key taxes, the Chancellor of the Exchequer is preparing to go back on these pledges as the Treasury fears the fallout from the crisis could make this policy untenable.
+In addition, despite a Conservative manifesto commitment not to raise a number of key taxes, the Treasury fears the fallout from the crisis could make this policy untenable.

 History of change

 The significant cost of this crisis is likely to be felt across the UK.
 Despite ‘unprecedented’ support, including £3.2 billion in emergency funds, many of England’s local authorities are expecting to see large-scale service reductions in an effort to balance their books.

 In order to help to combat this, it is likely that a number of taxes will be increased.
 History suggests that Inheritance Tax could be one of them.

 The precursor to Inheritance Tax, Estate Duty, was first set out in the Finance Act 1894.
 Over time this duty increased considerably from 15% in 1907 to a staggering 80% by 1949 and the conclusion of World War Two.